California law requires gender-neutral area in some stores

 That does not include clothes.
 The law only applies to toys and “childcare items,” which include hygiene and teething products.
 And it only applies to stores with at least 500 employees, meaning small businesses are exempt.

-This is the third time Democrats in the state Legislature have tried to pass this law, with similar bills failing in 2019 and 2020.
-Assemblyman Evan Low, a Democrat from San Jose, authored the bill this year.
-He said he was inspired by the 10-year-old girl daughter of one of his staffers, who asked her mom why certain items in the store were “off limits” to her because she was a girl.
+Assemblyman Evan Low, a Democrat from San Jose who authored the bill, said he was “incredibly grateful” Newsom signed the bill this year — the third time Democrats in the state Legislature have tried to pass this law, with similar bills failing in 2019 and 2020.

+Low said he was inspired by the 10-year-old girl daughter of one of his staffers, who asked her mom why certain items in the store were “off limits” to her because she was a girl.

+“We need to stop stigmatizing what’s acceptable for certain genders and just let kids be kids,” Low said.
+“My hope is this bill encourages more businesses across California and the U.S. to avoid reinforcing harmful and outdated stereotypes.”

-The law was opposed by some Republicans and a number of conservative groups, who argued the government should not tell parents how to shop for their children.
+The law was opposed by some Republicans and some conservative groups, who argued the government should not tell parents how to shop for their children.